firegurafiku/microwave-studio-macros/README.md

 pasting.
 Don't forget to read a comment at the beginning of the script code as it may give you some important information.

+There is another option of installing all of scripts at once: just copy “VSU” subdirectory under “%PROGRAM_FILES%\CST STUDIO SUITE 2012\Library\Macros” or simular path, depending on your installation.

 ## Authors

 These scripts were developed by me, Pavel Kretov, and provides under the terms